 Change is usually a positive sign.
 If you are at all concerned about your condition or your reaction to the treatment you should contact your practitioner.
 In the event that you have been prescribed Chinese herbal medicine for a specific condition and that condition changes, you may possibly require a change of prescription and again you should talk to your practitioner.
 For instance if you had been prescibed a herbal formula to assist with your digestion and then come down with a cold or flu, it may necesarry to either suspend use of the herbs for a day or two or take a different formula specifically for your new condition.
 When in doubt, once again, it is best to contact your practitioner.

 How do I pay?

-Anthony, Caitlin, Rosalba and Tracy accept eftpos, credit card, cheque or cash.
+Anthony, Caitlin, Rosalba, Tracy and Grace accept eftpos, credit card, cheque or cash.

 Can I get health fund rebates?